3mdeb/news-and-ideas/blog/content/post/2020-12-17-docker-testing.md

 abstract: 'Using Docker makes life much easier for developers.
 It allows us to
           build lightweight and portable software containers that simplify application development.
-In this article, we present the advantages of using Docker for embedded testing
+In this article, we present the advantages of using Docker for embedded testing'
-          '
 cover: /covers/docker_testing.jpg
 author: mateusz.grzelak
 layout: post
 published: true
-date: 2020-12-14
+date: 2020-12-17
 archives: "2020"

 tags: